 He originally intended to remain in Papua New Guinea (where today there is a street named after him), but was browbeaten by a military doctor into informing his parents in person.
 On his return home, he found that his brother had been convicted as a war criminal, and that now he was back on Japanese soil, he was subject to the emigration restrictions of the Occupation and unable to leave again.
 Instead, he found himself working as a projectionist in a cinema.
 He also became an artist for the last surviving kamishibai theatres.
 His original surname, Mura, meant ‘Great in Battle’ and would have appeared dangerously conspicuous to the American Occupation authorities.
 Hence, he began selling his work under the name Shigeru Mizuki (‘Waterwood’).

 In 1959, Mizuki revived the stories of Kitaro of the Graveyard as a comic.
 The first volumes received a very limited print-run, intended only for rental libraries as most Japanese could still not afford to buy anything beyond the most essential items.
-However, the subject matter was considered too terrifying for children, and did not flourish until 1966, when it began running as Gegege no Kitaro (‘Spooky Ooky Kitaro’).
+It began running in Shonen Magazine in 1965, where it proved remarkably unpopular, although it soon rose through the ranks after the story began twisting to follow the reader-survey cards.
+Horror was out; they wanted to see Kitaro fighting evil spirits.
+By 1966, the story had become softer and more humorous, and it would have attracted a TV animated remake, were it not for the title: sponsors didn’t want to back a show with “Graveyard” in the title.
+The switch to Gegege no Kitaro (‘Spooky Ooky Kitaro’) came in November 1967, a couple o fmonths ahead of the first anime broadcast, with a new name that didn’t frighten the advertisers away.
 With an episodic, picaresque story that rarely took long to pick up, it migrated from magazine to magazine throughout the 1970s, and has appeared in anime adaptations in every decade since.